One of the things I have always loved is Interior Design.

 The fun of interior “disability” design is the creative element.
 Having a project, creating a vision and finding ways to execute it, is rewarding and well worth the effort.

-You’ll likely need to enlist the help of an Occupational therapist, carers, family and maybe friends to bring your vision to life, but don’t think you have to settle for stock standard.
+You’ll likely need to enlist the help of an occupational therapist, carers, family, and maybe friends to bring your vision to life, but don’t think you have to settle for stock standard.

 You don’t have to make do.
 You don’t have to lose your identity.